thomas-heinlein/pomodoro/README.md

 # Pomodoro Timer

 A simple pomodoro timer.
-No pauses included - only decreases timer from 25:00.
+No long pauses included.
+Pomodoro is set to 25 minutes and the break is set to 5 minutes.

 You can access an online version here: https://pomodoro.thomasheinlein.com